bcgsc/mavis/README.rst

 Fasta sequence file(s)
 ,,,,,,,,,,,,,,,,,,,,,,,

 These are the sequence files in fasta format that are used in aligning and generating the fusion sequences.
-For hg19 these files can be found here: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/chr<#>.fa.gz
+Found here:
+`UCSC hg19 chromosome fasta sequences <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/>`_

 Reference Annotations
 ,,,,,,,,,,,,,,,,,,,,,,,

-This is a custom file format. essentially just a tabbed file which contains the gene, transcript, exon, translation and protein domain positional information
+This is a custom file format.
+Essentially just a tabbed file which contains the gene, transcript, exon, translation and protein domain positional information

 .. warning::